Lost Income While You Recover

 First, you could lose your right to sue if the courts bar your case.
 Second, the insurance companies will most likely be unwilling to negotiate if you lose the right to sue.
 Without either of those two, our chances of helping you are limited, and you may be left covering your losses.

-However, if you contact us as soon as possible, we can stay on top of your deadlines and, incidentally, preserve evidence before it is lost or destroyed.
+However, if you contact us as soon as possible, our Atlanta rideshare accident lawyers can stay on top of your deadlines and, incidentally, preserve evidence before it is lost or destroyed.